-It’s not unusual for clients to arrive for coaching because they’ve hit a roadblock in their career.
-And, sometimes, it’s because they’ve ended up where they are because they’ve done what they thought they were supposed to do, what other people thought best, what was ‘sensible’ or ‘logical’, or because everyone else was doing it.
+It’s not unusual for clients to come for coaching because they’ve hit a roadblock in their career.
+Sometimes it’s because they’ve ended up where they are because they’ve done what they thought they were supposed to do, what other people thought best, what was ‘sensible’ or ‘logical’, or because everyone else was doing it.

-Sandra came for coaching at the point she’d landed an interview with a prestigious international institution.
-Nothing new there - people often arrange coaching to be able to marshal their enthusiasm, excitement and nervous energy into a compelling interview presence to land the job they’ve set their sights on.
+Sandra had landed an interview with a prestigious international institution.
+Nothing new there - people often coach with me to be able to marshal their enthusiasm, excitement and nervous energy into a compelling interview presence to land the job they’ve set their sights on.

 It was a fantastic job, and she should have been thrilled, she said.
 Her family and friends were delighted, and were pressing her to go for it.